akka/.github/CONTRIBUTING.md

 # Welcome!
-Thank you for contributing to Akka!
+Thank you for contributing to the Akka family of projects!

 We follow the standard GitHub [fork & pull](https://help.github.com/articles/using-pull-requests/#fork--pull) approach to pull requests.
 Just fork the official repo, develop in a branch, and submit a PR!